Skip to main content

 Key benefits of trade credit insurance

-In short, under a trade credit policy, an insurer will compensate a company in the instance of the late payment or non-payment of an invoice, up to a pre-agreed limit, helping it avert financial hardship or insolvency.
+1. Reduce risk of cash flow issues and insolvency.
+In short, under a trade credit policy, an insurer will compensate a company in the event of a late payment or non-payment of an invoice, up to a pre-agreed limit, helping it avert financial hardship or insolvency.

+3. Increase sales volumes with existing customers.
 A credit insurance policy covers the sales of a supplier during the 60- to 90-day period a company is typically given to settle an invoice.
-A company is more likely to place an order with a supplier if a grace period is granted — than if bills are settled in cash — as during this time goods can be sold, cash recovered, and potentially more orders placed with the supplier.
+A company is more likely to place an order with a supplier if a grace period is granted than if bills are settled in cash as, during this time, goods can be sold, cash recovered and potentially more orders placed with the supplier.

 Buying the right cover

-Companies should consult a broker to make sure they have the most suitable insurance coverage in place and are taking all measures available to mitigate their trade credit risks.
+Companies should consult a broker to make sure they have the most suitable insurance coverage in place and are taking all available measures to mitigate their trade credit risks.

 For more information on trade credit insurance, please contact your Marsh adviser.